greenelab/xswap-manuscript/manuscript.md

 Most biomedical data networks are imperfect representations of the true set of relationships.
 Real networks often mistakenly include edges that do not exist and exclude edges that do exist.
 How well a network represents the true relationships it attempts to represent depends on a number of factors, especially the methods used to generate the data in the network [@bo2VEmIz; @yJZSr6c6; @C4FHCVCz].
-We define "degree bias" as the type of misrepresentation that occurs when the fraction of incorrectly existent/nonexistent relationships depends on the number of connections that nodes make (their "degrees").
+We define "degree bias" as the type of misrepresentation that occurs when the fraction of incorrectly existent/nonexistent relationships depends on node degree.
 Depending on the type of data being represented, degree biases can arise due to experimental methods, inspection bias, or other factors [@bo2VEmIz].

 Inspection bias indicates that entities are not uniformly studied [@lnDqu0oW], and it is likely to cause degree bias when networks are constructed using hypothesis-driven findings extracted from the literature, as newly-discovered relationships are not randomly sampled from the set of all true relationships.